List of the 5 Largest Trading Companies in Germany

 Like METRO AG, CECONOMY was created in 2017 from the split-up of the old Metro Group.
 Since then the consumer electronics chains Mediamarkt and Saturn have been operating under the new name.
 In operational terms, the stores are organized under the umbrella of the MediaMarktSaturn Retail Group in Ingolstadt.
 The individual stores are legally independent units and each is majority-owned by the MediaMarktSaturn Retail Group.

-Part of our database: Retailers, wholesalers, e-commerce companies
+Part of our list: Retailers, wholesalers, e-commerce companies

 The retail sector reflects the German economy in its variety.
 Many retailers specialise in specific sectors and are market leaders in their respective industries.
 With our list of the largest retailers in Germany, we cover all areas and make this difficult-to-understand industry transparent.
 You can use the database to identify specific retailers, wholesalers or e-commerce companies.
 Thanks to our categorization and segmentation you can see at a glance in which industries the respective companies are active.
 Thus, our list offers much more than just an address database.